The Royal Marsden – NHS Foundation Trust

-Children and young People’s unit at the Royal Marsden Hospital is a modern unit , in the setting of a specialist cancer hospital, comprising of a 18 bed paediatric in-patient ward, 13 bed teenage and young adults (TYA) ward (9 beds open at present).
+Children and young People’s unit at the Royal Marsden Hospital is a modern unit , in the setting of a specialist cancer hospital, comprising of a 18 bed paediatric in-patient ward, 13 bed teenage and young adults (TYA) ward.
 In addition there is a day unit and out patients department, serving the south east of England including South London.
 The unit is one of the 2 joint Primary Treatment Centres (PTC) in London and patients are referred from 5 cancer networks.
 The department works in close partnership with St. George’s hospital and has strong academic links with the Institute of Cancer Research.

 Approximately 250 new patients are referred every year and the department has an active haematopoietic stem cell transplant and neurooncology programme.
 The department has a strong drug development focus and is the lead for several early and late phase trials within UK and Europe.